 Thermal management of modern electronics needs to have critical components identified and characterized for their detailed thermal performance.
-At preliminary board layout, identification of thermally critical devices and determination of their required thermal resistance will quickly identify when and where a heatsink and TIM will be required to be used for adequate thermal management.
+At preliminary board layout, identification of thermally critical devices and determination of their required thermal resistance will quickly identify when and where a heatsink and TIM will be required for adequate thermal management.

-More recent standard developments and major highcapacity processor cards have acknowledged that more robust thermal performance data is required for design of chassis for aggressive application environments.
-Design layout data is making its way onto CFM analysis for both the prediction of device temperatures and for the determination of the flow characteristics that assist chassis developers in selection of the correct fan selection for a coordinated system solution.
-This type of data can be in the form of pressure drop versus flow rate and also critical temperature devices versus flow rate, and are available from knowledgeable board vendors providing highcapacity circuit cards.
-This type of information has now become invaluable for the chassis designer and forms a basis for performing reliability assessments of the system while still in development.
+Recent standard developments of major high-capacity processor cards have shown that more robust thermal performance data is required for the design of chassis intended for harsh environments.
+Design layout data is making its way onto CFM analysis for both the prediction of device temperatures and for the determination of the flow characteristics that assist chassis developers in selection of the correct fan for a coordinated system solution.
+This type of data can be in the form of pressure drop versus flow rate and also critical temperature devices versus flow rate.
+Knowledgeable board vendors providing high-capacity circuit cards can provide this type of data, which is invaluable to the chassis designer and forms the basis for performing reliability assessments of the system while still in development.